A new collaborative writing commission from the heart of Western Sydney

 Australia is extraordinary in its diversity of cultures, however so little of that – our communities, histories, experiences, stories – is reflected on our stages, in our companies or in our audiences.
 And often where diversity is reflected, it is often characterised through a Western lens and narrative.

-5+5 (working title) is an exciting foray into experimental playwriting that Performing Lines is pursuing with five inspirational talents from Western Sydney.
+Sex, Drugs & Pork Rolls is an exciting foray into experimental playwriting that Performing Lines is pursuing with four inspirational talents from Western Sydney.
 Drawing on their individual stories, the writers will reflect on a common incident that profoundly impacts on communities in Western Sydney.

 The selected writers are:

 - Maryam Azam, a Pakistani-Australian Muslim writer from Kellyville

 - Winnie Dunn, a Tongan-Australian writer from Mt Druitt